antoniorodr/cafe_and_wifi/README.md

 Flask-based API TEST that provides a simple interface for managing a database of cafes.
 It allows users to perform various operations, including retrieving details about all cafes, getting a random cafe suggestion, searching for cafes by location, adding new cafes and updating specific cafe information.

-The website can visits here: https://cafe-and-wifi.vercel.app
+The website can be visited here: https://cafe-and-wifi.vercel.app

 ## :sparkles: Features ##

-:heavy_check_mark: Get information about cafes
+:heavy_check_mark: Get information about cafes;\
-:heavy_check_mark: Update the information
+:heavy_check_mark: Update the information;\
-:heavy_check_mark: Search for a specific cafe
+:heavy_check_mark: Search for a specific cafe;

 ## :rocket: Technologies ##